-Unlike in the village, where it is breathed warm, the air trapped within the tower of the beholder its as cold and damp as the one of a crypt.
+Unlike in the village, where it is breathed warm, the air trapped within the tower of the beholder it is as cold and damp as the one of a crypt.
 Sun isn’t allowed beyond its thick hand-carved bricks; it has been barred.

-The priests who erected it were worshipers of the night.
+The priests that erected the tower were worshipers of the night.
 They blinded themselves by tearing out their own eyes.
 Their gods, swollen lumps hiding in the void of the stars, granted them their darkest wishes.

 Spurts of blood from severed limbs that are not there.
 Scratches on the wood flooring from swords that missed their target.
 Signs of a recent battle.

 The staircase, which stone steps are barely wide enough for one person to climb it at a time, disappears between shadows and a thick curtain of cobwebs.